Harmony Database - Home Home | << back

 Acoustic archtop - Sunburst

-One of the most common archtop models.
+One of the most popular archtop models.
 All birch construction (solid woods).
 Top grained to ressemble spruce, faux-flame on sides and back.
+Double faux-bindings lines on body edge, then triple line from about 1958.
 New model number H6415 in 1972.
 H1213 and H1214 are similar with different finishes.

 mouse over image for file name - click to enlarge